Navy Midshipmen men's basketball

 The Navy Midshipmen men's basketball team represents the United States Naval Academy, in Annapolis, Maryland, in NCAA Division I college basketball.
 The team competes in the Patriot League and plays its home games in Alumni Hall.

 The U.S. Naval Academy began varsity intercollegiate competition in men's basketball in the 1907–08 season.
-Navy was retroactively recognized as the pre-NCAA tournament national champion for the 1912–13 and 1918–19 seasons by the Premo-Porretta Power Poll and for the 1912–13 season by the Helms Athletic Foundation.
+Navy was retroactively listed as the pre-NCAA tournament national champion for the 1912–13 season by the Helms Athletic Foundation and was retroactively listed as the country's best college team for the 1912–13 and 1918–19 seasons by the Premo-Porretta Power Poll.
+While the NCAA lists the historical Helms selections for reference, the Helms selections are not officially recognized as NCAA national championships, and the NCAA does not acknowledge the Premo-Porretta rankings.
 The Midshipmen have appeared 11 times in the NCAA Tournament, most recently in 1998.

 Early history

-The Navy Midshipmen men's basketball program began play in the early 20th century, quickly establishing itself as one of the nation’s top teams.
-In the pre-NCAA Tournament era, Navy was retroactively recognized as national champions for the 1912–13 and 1918–19 seasons by the Premo-Porretta Power Poll.
-The 1913 team finished with a perfect 9–0 record, while the 1919 squad posted a 10–0 mark.
-These early successes laid the foundation for Navy’s long-standing basketball tradition.
+The Navy Midshipmen men's basketball program began play in the early 20th century, quickly establishing itself as one of the nation's top teams.
+In the pre-NCAA Tournament era, the 1913 team was retroactively recognized by the Helms Athletic Foundation, finishing with a perfect 9–0 record.
+In addition, the 1919 squad posted a 10–0 mark and was retroactively ranked as the country's top team by Premo-Porretta.
+These early successes laid the foundation for Navy's long-standing basketball tradition.

-Tournament success (1986-2004)
+Tournament success (1986–2004)

 Pete Herrmann served as head coach of the Navy Midshipmen men's basketball team from 1986 to 1992, succeeding Paul Evans.
 In his first season, he led the Midshipmen to a 26–6 record, winning both the Colonial Athletic Association (CAA) regular season and tournament titles, and earning a berth in the NCAA Tournament.
-The season also marked the final collegiate campaign for All-American center David Robinson, who was selected first overall in the 1987 NBA Draft.
+The season also marked the final collegiate campaign for All-American and future hall of fame center David Robinson, who was selected first overall in the 1987 NBA Draft.

 In 1992, Don DeVoe succeeded Herrmann as head coach and held the position from 1992 to 2004.
 During his 12 seasons, DeVoe amassed a 184–161 record and led the Midshipmen to five Patriot League regular season titles and three Patriot League tournament championships.
 Under his leadership, Navy earned NCAA tournament berths in 1994, 1997, and 1998.
 DeVoe was named Patriot League Coach of the Year in 1994, 1997, and 2000.